 This is Disney at its best.
 Iconic songs, beautiful 2D animation and a story that will literally leave you sobbing every single time you watch it (no, just us?), as you follow the heir to the kingdom, Simba.
-The 2019 remake isn’t on the service just yet, but the original blows it out the water anyway.
+The realistic looking 2019 remake is on the service too, but the original blows it out the water anyway.

 Saving Mr Banks

 Tom Hanks and Emma Thompson shine in this dramatic adaptation of the creation of Mary Poppins.
 The film follows writer Pamela Travers as she works with Walt Disney to develop her musical for the silver screen, but the two disagree vastly on some of the elements.

 We couldn’t write this list and not include the new best-selling movie of all time.
 What makes Endgame is so special is that it’s the culmination of over ten years worth of Marvel movies, and is a true spectacle to behold.
 Of course - you’ll need to have watched at least some of the MCU films to know what’s going on.

 This collaboration between Disney animation and Marvel results in a geek’s dream.
 Big Hero 6 features six (go figure) slap-hazard supes, including the big, lovable, inflatable robot, Baymax.
 We dare you to watch and not cry.
 WE DARE YOU.